-The diagram below (FIGURE 15) shows how the work for the first phase of the infant mortality reduction plan is being structured.
+The diagram below (Figure 15) shows how the work for the first phase of the infant mortality reduction plan is being structured.
 In particular, it shows how existing work groups and committees are working on aspects of the seven recommendations.
-The Infant Mortality Reduction Steering Committee is tasked with monitoring progress of this work, and is charged with identifying gaps and potential strategies for implementation.
-Also captured by the diagram is Minnesota's involvement in national infant mortality reduction efforts such as the CollN, and the residents of Minnesota, whom the collective efforts are intended to impact.
+The Infant Mortality Reduction Steering Committee is tasked with monitoring progress of this work, and to identify gaps and potential strategies for implementation.
+Also captured in the diagram is Minnesota's involvement in Region V's CoIIN, as well as the residents of Minnesota, who the collective efforts are intended to impact.